MPI-Dortmund/cryolo/source/tutorials/picking.rst

 .. admonition:: crYOLO on cluster machines

     Cluster machines typically use parallel filesystem, which allow the parallel reading of files.
     In these cases you should use more processes as cpu cores available.
-You can do that by using the option :option:`--num_cpu NUMBER_OF_PROCESSES`.
 In GUI the you can find :guilabel:`num_cpu` under :guilabel:`Optional arguments`.
     On our cluster we oversubscripe a node (4 cores) by factor of 7 by setting :guilabel:`num_cpu` to 32.
+In the command line you can do that by using the option :option:`--num_cpu NUMBER_OF_PROCESSES`.

 .. admonition:: Monitor mode